 Students are expected to bring to school only items/materials needed for classroom activity or assigned by the teacher.
-Items that are potentially dangerous, harmful, or disruptive are not permitted in the school and possession will result in disciplinary action.
-Scooters, wheels on shoes and skateboards are not permitted.
-Headphones, iPods, MP3 players, smartwatches may not be used during classes without teacher permission.
-Phones should be turned off or kept on silent mode during school hours.
-Phones cannot be accessed during class unless given permission by the teacher.
-Phone use is not permitted in restrooms and locker rooms.
+Potentially dangerous, harmful, or disruptive items are not permitted in the school, and possession of them will result in disciplinary action.
+Scooters, wheels on shoes, and skateboards are not permitted.
+Headphones, iPods, MP3 players, and smartwatches may not be used during classes without the teacher's permission.
+Phones should be turned off and out of sight during school hours.
+Phones cannot be accessed during class, lunch, or recess.
 Students should also not bring large amounts of money to school.
 The school will not be responsible for lost/stolen items/damaged items.
 Students are responsible for safely securing items of value.